lsnbr/-fish-/specification.md

 - `i ` Read one character from input and push it as a number to the stack.
 When no more input is available, -1 is pushed.

 ### **Relection / Miscellaneous**
-- `g ` Pop y,x of the stack and push the value at (x,y) in the codebox to the stack. x,y get rounded to nearest int.
+- `g ` Pop y,x of the stack and push the value at (x,y) in the codebox to the stack. x,y get rounded according to the ROUND_VALUES flag.
-- `p ` Pop y,x,v of the stack and change the value at (x,y) in the codebox to v. x,y,v get rounded to nearest int.
+- `p ` Pop y,x,v of the stack and change the value at (x,y) in the codebox to v. x,y,v get rounded according to the ROUND_VALUES flag.
 - `; ` End execution of the program.
+- `space \x00 ` NOP.
+Does nothing.